colorado clear bra logo

 What tint is required in Colorado?

 In Colorado, the front side windows must allow over 27% of light in.
-Rear windows and backside can have any level of darkness.
+Rear windows and the backside can have any level of darkness.

 What are the tinting categories?